kennyfraser/wp-sync-test/_pages/automated-gui.md

     **IP Detect Script**
     :   Specify an IP detect script to broadcast the IP address of each node across the cluster.
 For more information, see the [documentation][3].

 5. Click **Run Pre-Flight**.
-The preflight script validates that your cluster is installable.
+The preflight script installs the cluster [prerequisites][4] and validates that your cluster is installable.
 This step can take up to 15 minutes to complete.
 If errors any errors are found, fix and then click **Retry**.

     **Important:** If you exit your GUI installation before launching DCOS, you must do this before reinstalling: